 How are images critiqued?

 It is not possible to critique every image that is submitted.
-However, there are at least three times throughout the year that I will comment on every photo submitted that week.
+However, there are at least three times throughout the year that Ricky will comment on every photo submitted that week.
 Critiques on selected images will be posted in the comment section on Smugmug.
-For each challenge I will select my choice for Photo of the Week.
+For each challenge Ricky will select his choice for Photo of the Week.
 It is purely a selfish decision.
 Picking just one favorite image each week is always challenging because there are always many exciting images.
-The choice is personal and my self-indulgence during the year.
-Photos of the week are compiled into a memory book at the end of the year and made available via print-on-demand should you wish to purchase.
+The choice is personal and is essentially his self-indulgence during the year.

-BY REGISTERING for this course, YOU GRANT PERMISSION FOR YOUR SUBMITTED IMAGES TO BE USED IN THE MEMORY BOOK AND OTHER PROMOTIONS (ONLINE SOCIAL MEDIA, PRINT, or VIDEO) associated with Ricky Tims and PHOTOCLASSFORYOU.COM.
+BY REGISTERING for this course, YOU GRANT PERMISSION FOR YOUR SUBMITTED IMAGES TO BE USED IN A PHOTO MEMORY BOOK AND/OR OTHER PROMOTIONS (ONLINE SOCIAL MEDIA, PRINT, or VIDEO) associated with Ricky Tims and PHOTOCLASSFORYOU.COM.